Discover Jesus \ Events \Discourse on Evil, Sin, and Iniquity

 Jesus had occasion to define the concepts of evil, sin, and iniquity when the Apostle Thomas asked, "What is evil?"

-Jesus first told Thomas that he should not equate evil with that personality who we call “the devil” or “the evil one.”
+Jesus first told Thomas that he should not equate evil with that personality who we call "the devil" or "the evil one."
 In the case of our planet, that person is Caligastia, the betrayer of our world, who cast his lot – and ours – with the leaders of the Lucifer rebellion, thus plunging our world into spiritual darkness.
 Many think of Satan and Lucifer as devils.
-But Jesus defeated Caligastia and all of the other evil rebels that day on Mount Hermon during the event that has come to be known as the “great temptation.”
+But Jesus defeated Caligastia and all of the other evil rebels that day on Mount Hermon during the event that has come to be known as the "great temptation."
 Even so, there is no equal and opposite force of evil in the form of a devil that is in opposition to God.
-Since Pentecost, all “devils” are servile to the protective ministry of the Spirit of Truth that was bestowed by Jesus when he ascended from our world.
+Since Pentecost, all "devils" are servile to the protective ministry of the indwelling spirit of God and the Spirit of Truth, the latter of which was bestowed by Jesus when he ascended from our world.

 Although the acts of Caligastia were certainly evil, the concept of "evil" is somewhat generic and has a fairly simple definition.
 Jesus defined it as follows: "Evil is the unconscious or unintended transgression of the divine law, the Father’s will.
 Evil is likewise the measure of the imperfectness of obedience to the Father’s will."